graphql/graphql-spec/CONTRIBUTING.md

 describe the new syntax and semantics but include motivating prose, examples, and include edits to any other affected areas of the spec.
-Once *accepted*, a *champion* should encourage adoption of the RFC by opening issues or pull requests on other popular GraphQL libaries.
+Once *accepted*, a *champion* should encourage adoption of the RFC by opening issues or pull requests on other popular GraphQL libraries.

 An *accepted* RFC is merged into the GraphQL spec's master branch by an editor and will be included in the next released revision.